-Let us remark that the theoretical analyses made in this work assume, as customarily in adaptive dynamics, that evolutionary changes are perturbative in phenotypic space, i.e. phenotypes change gradually.
+The theoretical analyses made in this work assume, as customarily in adaptive dynamics, that evolutionary changes are perturbative in phenotypic space, i.e. phenotypes change gradually.
 However, this might not be the case for actual evolutionary experiments with bacteria.
-For example, one can imagine that mutations in certain genes could confer an initially glucose-limited bacteria population the ability to metabolize finite amounts of acetate without having to wait for many generations.
+For example, one can imagine that mutations in certain genes could confer an initially glucose-limited bacterial population the ability to metabolize finite amounts of acetate without having to wait for many generations.
 Future work will therefore be devoted to implementing this possibility in the models and exploring how it can possibly change the overall picture.
-Note in particular that extensions of adaptive dynamics accounting for non-perturbative mutations are presently under development \cite{Sireci}.
 Finally, as mentioned in the introduction, the repeated branching of an ancestor \emph{E. coli} lineage into two distinct ecotypes characterized by their carbohydrate metabolism is also observed in serial dilution experiments in which bacteria evolve in a batch of glucose-acetate \cite{Lenski, Friesen, Spencer, Spencer-2, Tyerman, LeGac, Herron}.
 The framework introduced here can be easily adapted to such a scenario and further work will be devoted to it.
-We believe that the ideas introduced here ---in particular the idea of soft trade-offs--- will motivate further research into understanding the underlying principles of evolution under controlled conditions.
+We believe that the ideas introduced here ---in particular the idea of stochastic trade-offs--- will motivate further research into understanding the underlying principles of evolution under controlled conditions.